BrightcoveOS/android-player-samples/README.md

 * [Basic Omniture Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "BasicOmnitureSampleApp"): This app shows how to configure an app to use the Brightcove native Android player Omniture Plugin to play a video.

-Note that in order to enable this sample app, you must independently obtain and install the file **adobe-adms.jar** into the top-level directory **libs/**.
+Note that in order to enable this sample app, you must independently obtain and install the file **adobeMobileLibrary.jar** into the top-level directory **libs/**.
 Version 3.2.2 of the Adobe provided, non-free, jar file was used to test this sample app.

 * [Basic Widevine Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "BasicWidevineSampleApp"): This app shows how to configure an app to use the Brightcove native Android player Widevine Plugin to play a video.